pointOfive/Home/Bio/README.md

 was a because I developed a skill set that was a very good match to the program.
-I graduated *Summa Cum Laude* from [Trinity University](http://www.trinitytigers.com/sports/msoc/index) with a BS in [Computer Science](https://new.trinity.edu/academics/departments/computer-science) (recieving Class of 2005 Outstanding Computer Science Student honors) and a BA in [Mathematics](https://new.trinity.edu/academics/departments/mathematics) (having been twice selected to represent the mathematics department at an annual undergraduate mathematics conference hosted by the Technical University of Munich in Germany).
+I graduated *Summa Cum Laude* from [Trinity University](http://www.trinitytigers.com/sports/msoc/index) with a BS in [Computer Science](https://new.trinity.edu/academics/departments/computer-science) (receiving Class of 2005 Outstanding Computer Science Student honors) and a BA in [Mathematics](https://new.trinity.edu/academics/departments/mathematics) (having been twice selected to represent the mathematics department at an annual undergraduate mathematics conference hosted by the Technical University of Munich in Germany).
 This combination was the perfect intersection of skills for a computationally (i.e., Bayesian) oriented statistics program.
-I think it also helped that I had been incredibly fortunate to have had my hard work at Trinity recognized by two NSF CSEMS scholorships and a Barry M. Goldwater schalorship.
+I think it also helped that I had been incredibly fortunate to have had my hard work at Trinity recognized by two NSF CSEMS scholarships and a Barry M. Goldwater scholarship.
-In addition to my academic puruits in College, I was also a member of Trinity's Mens Soccer program, winning a [National Championship](http://www.trinitytigers.com/history/nationalchampions/index) in 2003 and recieving NCAA Academic All-American honors in 2005.
+In addition to my academic pursuits in College, I was also a member of Trinity's Mens Soccer program, winning a [National Championship](http://www.trinitytigers.com/history/nationalchampions/index) in 2003 and receiving NCAA Academic All-American honors in 2005.

 ## [San Antonio](https://www.washingtonpost.com/news/fancy-stats/wp/2014/06/16/with-five-nba-titles-in-15-years-the-spurs-are-a-dynasty/)